How to start a gutter cleaning business

 Gutter cleaning training and qualifications

-If you’ve been in the trade for a while – perhaps working for someone else – you’ll know that arguably the best training is either ‘on-the-job’ training or an apprenticeship.
+Been in the trade for a while already?
+Then you’ll know the best training is either ‘on-the-job’ training or an apprenticeship.

-It goes without saying, a clean driving licence is essential for transporting tools and equipment between jobs.
+A clean driving licence is also essential for transporting tools and equipment between jobs.

 Other useful skills and attributes

-As well as having the experience to do a good job, there are a number of personal attributes or ‘soft skills’, that successful business owners possess.
+Experience is needed to do a good job.
+But, there are several personal attributes (or “soft skills”) that successful business owners possess.

 Do you have what it takes?